dimovadobi/Programming-Basics-Book-Python-MN/chapter-00.2-how-to-become-a-programmer.md

 Fundamental knowledge and skills for programming, software development, software engineering, and computer science are taught during the **Software Engineering Program**.
 Working with a variety of software libraries, APIs, frameworks, and software technologies and their interaction gradually builds this knowledge and skills, so do not expect that you will understand them from a single course, book or project.

-Only **initial knowledge in the areas listed above** is usually sufficient to start working as a programmer, and acquiring more in-depth knowledge takes place at the workplace according to the technologies and development tools used by the given company and team.
+**Basic knowledge in the areas listed above** is usually sufficient to start working as a programmer.
+You will gain a deeper understanding of the concepts from the technologies and development tools you use in your day-to-day work.

 ### Skill #4 - Programming Languages and Software Technologies (25%)

 **Programming languages and software development technologies** form about 25% of the developer's minimum skills.
 They are the most voluminous to learn, but they change most quickly over time.
 If we look at **job advertisements** from the software industry, there are often all sorts of words mentioned (such as those listed below), but in fact, the ads silently **imply the first three skills**: to code, to think algorithmically, and to be proficient at the foundation of computer science and software engineering.

-For these purely technological skills, the **programming language is relevant**.
+**The choice of a programming language is essential** for acquiring technological skills.
 * **Note**: only for this 25% of the profession does programming language matter!
 * **For the remaining 75% of skills, language does not matter** and these skills are time-resilient and transferable between different languages and technologies.